MicrosoftDocs/dynamics365smb-docs/business-central/across-teams-overview.md

 [!INCLUDE [online_only](includes/online_only.md)]

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly, and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so you can quickly share details across team members and respond faster to inquiries.
+[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly, and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so you can quickly share details across team members, lookup contacts, and respond faster to inquiries.

 ## Overview

 The [!INCLUDE [prod_short](includes/prod_short.md)] app lets you:

+- Look up customers, vendors or other contacts.
 - Copy a link to any Business Central record and paste it into a Teams conversation to share with your coworkers.
 The app will then expand the link into a compact, interactive card that displays information about the record.
 - Once in the conversation, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.